A Review of Speech-centric Trustworthy Machine Learning: Privacy, Safety, and Fairness: Fairness in Speech-centric Applications

 \subsection{Fairness in Automatic Speech Recognition}

-In the past decade, due to the development of deep learning and the availability of large-scale speech and language databases, the word error rate (WER) of the ASR model has decreased to a satisfactory level in many languages.
-However, the fairness of ASR systems still raises the interests of researchers from psychological, sociology, and engineering (\cite{mengesha2021impact, rajan2022aequevox}). \citet{mengesha2021impact} investigated the ASR failure on African American Vernacular English and demonstrated the detrimental impact on African American users from the psychological perspective.
-In addition to proposing a set of methodologies to model the users' feelings and experience in fairness research, Mengesha \textit{et al.} also encourages researchers to spot more light on fairness AI. \cite{rajan2022aequevox} introduced an automated testing framework (AEQUEVOX) for evaluating the fairness of ASR systems.
+In the past decade, due to the development of deep learning and the availability of large-scale speech and language databases, the word error rate (WER) of ASR models has decreased to a satisfactory level in many languages.
+However, the fairness of ASR systems still raises the interests of researchers from psychological, sociology, and engineering backgrounds (\cite{mengesha2021impact, rajan2022aequevox}). \citet{mengesha2021impact} investigated the ASR failure on African American Vernacular English and demonstrated the detrimental impact on African American users from the psychological perspective.
+In addition to proposing a set of methodologies to model the users' feelings and experience in fairness research, Mengesha \textit{et al.} also encourages researchers to spot more light on fairness AI. \citet{rajan2022aequevox} introduced an automated testing framework (AEQUEVOX) for evaluating the fairness of ASR systems.
 By conducting extensive fairness experiments on four datasets with three commercial ASRs, \citet{rajan2022aequevox} validated the ASR fairness violation on non-native English, female, and Nigerian English speakers.
+With the recent advent of self-supervised learning, approaches such as wav2vec2 (\cite{baevski2020wav2vec}) are being widely used in a variety of speech recognition related tasks. \citet{boito2022gender} investigated the impact of pretrained data distribution on the fairness performance across subgroups.
+By pretraining the wav2vec 2.0 with gender-specific and different proportion of gender data, it is demonstrated that the fairness is related to downstream integration and balanced-gender pretraining data does not necessarily reduce bias.

-To mitigate the unfairness in ASR on the groups across geographic locations and demographic attributes, \citet{dheram2022toward} proposed an initial method, oversampling under minority groups and undersampling majority groups, to reduce the performance gap between different cohorts. \citet{liu2022towards} presented results from multiple ASR models on the Casual Conversations dataset and observed the significant WER difference across gender and ethic.
+To mitigate the bias in ASR on the groups across geographic locations and demographic attributes, \citet{dheram2022toward} proposed an initial method, oversampling under minority groups and undersampling majority groups, to reduce the performance gap between different cohorts. \citet{liu2022towards} presented results from multiple ASR models on the Casual Conversations dataset and observed the significant WER difference across gender and ethic.
+To accurately evaluate the ASR fairness issue on racial demographics, \citet{liu2022model} adopted mixed-effects Poisson regression to mitigate the negative influence from nuisance factors, such as speaker, context, phoneme, prosody, etc.